 Specialist in architectural history from the Baroque to the 20th century with a wide knowledge of the performing arts.
 He graduated in Psychology and Art History from Carleton College, Minnesota and studied at the Louvre School of Art History in Paris.
 Since 1987 he has lived in Berlin and has organised and led many academic tours in Germany.
 Tom has a particular interest in the German and American architectural and artistic modern including the Bauhaus and Expressionism.

-Air travel (economy class) on scheduled Lufthansa flights (aircraft: A321); travel by private coach throughout; accommodation as described below; breakfasts, 1 lunch and 4 dinners with wine; all admissions; tips for waiters, drivers and guides; all state and airport taxes; the services of the lecturer and tour manager.
+Flights (economy class) with Lufthansa (aircraft: A320); travel by private coach throughout; accommodation as described below; breakfasts, 1 lunch and 4 dinners with wine; all admissions; tips for waiters, drivers and guides; all state and airport taxes; the services of the lecturer and tour manager.

 This is a strenuous tour with long coach journeys and a lot of walking and standing around in the castles and gardens.
 Average distance by coach per day: 65 miles.

 Between 10 and 22 participants.

 Before booking, please refer to the FCDO website to ensure you are happy with the travel advice for the destination(s) you are visiting.